TheQuarterback/Hackathon-Project/README.md

 *Important note*:

-To start the game, download all files and run Trois.py
+To start the game, download Trois.py and run the application.

 About:
 1. It is a slightly different version of Uno: